Azure/bicep-types-az/generated/desktopvirtualization/microsoft.desktopvirtualization/2019-01-23-preview/types.md

 * **loadBalancerType**: 'BreadthFirst' | 'DepthFirst' | 'Persistent' (Required): The type of the load balancer.
 * **maxSessionLimit**: int: The max session limit of HostPool.
 * **personalDesktopAssignmentType**: 'Automatic' | 'Direct': PersonalDesktopAssignment type for HostPool.
-* **preferredAppGroupType**: 'Desktop' | 'None' | 'RailApplications' (Required): The type of preferred application group type, default to Desktop Application Group
+* **preferredAppGroupType**: 'Desktop' | 'None' | 'RailApplications' (Required): The type of preferred application group type, default to Desktop Application Group.
 * **registrationInfo**: [RegistrationInfo](#registrationinfo): Represents a RegistrationInfo definition.
 * **ring**: int: The ring number of HostPool.
 * **ssoContext**: string: Path to keyvault containing ssoContext secret.